Shares in Sibanye-Stillwater shed nearly 10% as firm details litany of threats in third quarter - Miningmx

 SHARES in Sibanye-Stillwater reacted sharply to the group’s third quarter production results which detailed a litany of operating, labour and weather-related incidents at its mines in the US and South Africa.
 Shares in the company were nearly 10% lower in Johannesburg at the time of writing.

-Already recovering from a seven week stoppage following flooding in July, the group’s Stillwater platinum and palladium mine in Montana reported elevated nitrous oxide levels at the East Boulder section that resulted in a 10-day stoppage during September.
+Already recovering from a seven week stoppage following one-in-200 year flood event in June, the group’s Stillwater platinum and palladium mine in Montana reported elevated nitrous oxide levels at the East Boulder section that resulted in a 10-day stoppage during September.

 Sibanye-Stillwater blamed the event on problems with gas calibration equipment and contaminated fuel.
 Revised production guidance for Stillwater in 2022 of between 445,000 to 460,000 oz would consequently come in at the lower end, it said today.
 This metal would be produced at an all-in sustaining cost (AISC) of between $1,380 to $1,425/2Eoz.